datacarpentry/stata-economics/_episodes/05-programming.md

 {: .callout}

 > ## Challenge
-> Change you current working directory to `/home/user/dc-economics/data`.
+> Change your current working directory to `/home/user/dc-economics/data`.
 How can you run the .do file at `/home/user/dc-economics/code/read_reshape_gdp.do`?
 >
 > > ## Solution
 > > You can run the .do file with its relative path, `do "../code/read_reshape_gdp.do"`.
 However, the last command uses a relative path, `data/derived/gdp_per_capita.dta`.
 Starting from the current directory, it would save the dataset under `data/data/derived/gdp_per_capita.dta`, a nonexistent directory!
 Change to the upper level directory first.